cloudfoundry/cf-smoke-tests/README.md

   "backend"                         : "diego"
 }
 ```

-If you are running the tests with version newer than 6.0.2-0bba99f of the Go
+**NOTE** Unless you supply an admin user, you _must_ use an existing space and org

-CLI against bosh-lite or any other environment using self-signed certificates,
+If you are running the tests against bosh-lite or any other environment using
-add
+self-signed certificates, add

 ```
   "skip_ssl_validation": true